opnsense/docs/source/manual/ips.rst

 ..
 Note::

     IDS mode is available on almost all (virtual) network types.
-IPS mode is *only* available with `supported physical adapters`_.
+    When your network card is not (fully) supported, you can set the tunable :code:`dev.netmap.admode` to the value :code:`2` in which case emlated mode will be enforced (Configurable in :menuselection:`System --> Settings --> Tunables`).
+A list of natively
+    `supported physical adapters`_ is available in the FreeBSD man page.

 .. _RFC 1918: https://tools.ietf.org/html/rfc1918
 .. _supported physical adapters: https://www.freebsd.org/cgi/man.cgi?query=netmap&sektion=4&manpath=FreeBSD+12.1-RELEASE+and+Ports#SUPPORTED_DEVICES